Castle in Disneyland Paris Park

 This is not true for Disneyland Paris.

-Very few smiled, and were pleasant or accommodating.
+Very few smile, were pleasant or accommodating.

 They are obviously not being adequately trained in the Disney Way.